makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

 ## limitations of current approaches

-* that a certain amount of linguistic information is captured in the NN, does not necessarily mean that the information is used by the network.
-For
+* that a certain amount of linguistic information is captured in the NN, does not necessarily mean that the information is used by the network
   * e.g. NTM
     * Vanmassenhove+ (2017) investigated [verb] aspect in NMT
       * [latent vectors] can accurately predict tense about 90% of the time